MyPetLobster/bookcase-database/README.md

 </p>
 <p>
 Anyway, if you're actually interested in the process I took to create this app, there's a brief summary below.
 I've kept fairly detailed notes of each step and the things I've learned along the way.
-So if you're interested in reading about any of that, here is a full version of the <a href="https://mypetlobster.github.io/bookcase-process/">entire process</a>.
+So if you want to read about any of that, here is a full version of the <a href="https://mypetlobster.github.io/bookcase-process/">entire process</a>.

 #### Summary of the steps I took to create Bookcase Database
 - Create a Trello board to keep track of the entire process